holidayextras/holidayextras.github.com/_posts/2016-09-23-a-remote-month.md

 ---
 layout: post
-title: A Remote Month
+title: Remote: An Autumn Migration
 categories: Remote Working
 author: duncan_fenning
-tags: Remote Home Office
+tags: Remote Migration Home Office
 comments: true
 excerpt: My initial thoughts about moving to remote home working.
 ---

 A lot has changed for me in the last 2 months.
 The biggest change was moving away.
-Away from Kent, where I've lived my whole live; away from friends and family and away from the office.
+Away from Kent, where I've lived my whole life; away from friends and family and away from the office.
 I knew this was coming but had no idea what to expect.
 A wise man once said, 'If you don't know what to expect, don't expect anything'.
 So that's exactly what I did, expected nothing.

 I've been working remotely for the last month and it has made me consider everything I assumed to be normal when working in an office.
 Setting that 6:30am alarm, rushing around to get breakfast before the hour long commute for a 9am start.
 Followed by a busy office and a full days work, before ending driving home in time for dinner at 6:30pm.